oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 * `license_model` - (Optional) (Updatable) The Oracle license model that applies to the Oracle Autonomous Database.
 The default is BRING_YOUR_OWN_LICENSE.
 * `source` - (Optional) The source of the database: Use NONE for creating a new Autonomous Database.
 Use DATABASE for creating a new Autonomous Database by cloning an existing Autonomous Database.
 * `source_id` - (Required when source=DATABASE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source Autonomous Database that you will clone to create a new Autonomous Database.
+* `whitelisted_ips` - (Optional) (Updatable) The client IP access control list (ACL).
+Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.
+This is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet.

 ** IMPORTANT **
 Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values